mirage335-colossus/ubiquitous_bash/README.md

+Multiplatform structured programming and virtualization framework.
+For new applications and shell feature extension, provides directory containment, network resource allocation, script self-function access/recursion/overloading/instancing.
+For existing applications, provides application virtualization features, including fileparameter translation, through multiple virtualization platforms.

+# Support

+Immediate attention will be given to any support request.
+Please do not hesitate to contact maintainer mirage335 by any means.

+Bug reports, feature requests, forks, and especially pull requests, are highly welcome.
+Ubiquitous Bash GitHub repository is monitored in real time.

+# Method

 As shell glue for massive scale projects, or as a framework for single-purpose scripts, ubiquitous_bash is the quickest path to a robust solution, every time.

 Comprehensive multi-threading, instancing, portability, extensibility, and recursion can be achieved with a smaller percentage of 'extra' developer cycles than required to properly test a barely working string of hardcoded dependencies supporting none of these properties.
 Do not be tempted, take a moment to sort your requirements into fundamental operators.